-Whole school approaches Additional, targeted support Specialist, individualised The universal offer to all children and provision support and provision • Individual children and their • Small groups are identified to • A detailed and clear transition programme takes place which includes familiarising receive extra support and families have a personalised each child with their new learning environment and staff, as well as e.g routines, enhanced opportunities to visit transition programme drawn new rules, their class behaviour code. and find out more about their up to ensure the best possible Transition visits to next classes take place, as well as meetings with teachers, transition for those who find it next setting. open sessions for parents to visit children's next classes and meet their teacher, most challenging.
-Individual Social skills sessions explore play sessions on new playgrounds, etc. feelings and children are visits. meetings and • Strong links exist with local pre-school settings and meetings and visits are set up information- sharing support prepared for significant changes for children joining the school to acclimatise, meet staff and explore learning this process. together. • SENDCOs from both settings • Secondary transition is jointly supported by Indian Queens and the local spaces.
+Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision A detailed and clear transition programme takes place which includes familiarising each child with their new learning environment and staff, as well as e.g routines, new rules, their class behaviour code.
+Transition visits to next classes take place, as well as meetings with teachers, open sessions for parents to visit children's next classes and meet their teacher, play sessions on new playgrounds, etc. Strong links exist with local pre-school settings and meetings and visits are set up for children joining the school to acclimatise, meet staff and explore learning spaces.
+Secondary transition is jointly supported by Indian Queens and the local secondary schools and involves pupils visiting with parents and lessons delivered at Indian Queens by key members of staff from local secondary schools.
+Year 6 pupils take part in a transition day in the second half of the Summer Term.
+Small groups are identified to receive extra support and enhanced opportunities to visit and find out more about their next setting.
+Social skills sessions explore feelings and children are Individual children and their families have a personalised transition programme drawn up to ensure the best possible transition for those who find it most challenging.
+Individual visits, meetings and information- sharing support this process.
+SENDCOs from both settings meet to discuss children's Individual Needs and oversee smooth transition.